Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/placeholder.md

 ---
-title: "The Placeholder"
+title: "The Forgotten"
 index:
+  - the-forgotten
-  - placeholder
+  - forgotten-god
-  - the-placeholder
+  - the-forgotten-god
-permalink: /classes/warlock/the-placeholder/
+permalink: /classes/warlock/the-forgotten/
 excerpt: ""
 subclass: warlock
 # header:
-#   overlay_image: /assets/images/classes/warlock/the-placeholder/header.png
+#   overlay_image: /assets/images/classes/warlock/the-forgotten/header.png
-#   teaser: /assets/images/classes/warlock/the-placeholder/header.jpg
+#   teaser: /assets/images/classes/warlock/the-forgotten/header.jpg
 ---
-Your patron is a lord or lady of the fey, a creature of legend who holds secrets that were forgotten before the mortal races were born.
-This being's motivations are often inscrutable, and sometimes whimsical, and might involve a striving for greater magical power or the settling of age-old grudges.
-Beings of this sort include the Prince of Frost; the Queen of Air and Darkness, ruler of the Gloaming Court; Titania of the Summer Court; her consort Oberon, the Green Lord; Hyrsam, the Prince of Fools; and ancient hags.
+Your patron is a forgotten, nameless god, a creature of legend who holds secrets that were forgotten before the mortal races were born.
+He is powerful though formless, and can only communicate through dreams.
+However, mortals might make a pact with him, allowing him to possesses them, taking over their body and using it as his vessel.
+This is very demanding on the body and can only be sustained for short periods of time, resulting in exhaustion.

 # Expanded Spell List
 The Archfey lets you choose from an expanded list of spells when you learn a warlock spell.
 The following spells are added to the warlock spell list for you.